Alastairsc/CITS4406-Assignment2/README.txt

 ###Directory Structure
 * The source code is all in the main directory
 * csv_files contains test files used to evaluate the program
 * Sphinx contains documentation of classes and methods of the program
+* templates folder contains templates used with the test files in csv_files
+* Detailed documentation is a shortcut to the sphinx documentation detailing the methods and classes in the code